hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 i.e. `cos (sin (pi / 2))`

 [15:44:31](#aoGajhC2ZISjUoSSigcxD0uoc1_SHQZG9odfw1ZYJRQ) <hinjolicious>:
-Ì†ΩÌ∏Ö
+üòÖ

 [15:46:54](#ubmvEA5FlZpTyK7gpvKt8FadSz7Gwz9q99QpYEaXxMk) <hinjolicious>:
-when having a mapping that chainable, we don't need pipelining anymore! Ì†ΩÌ∏ä
+when having a mapping that chainable, we don't need pipelining anymore! üòä

 [17:53:36](#-RkxUwZl6Ug4nn6CtPL-hFDDvBSkVRTtkzyC-LNLKNY) <hinjolicious>:
 Well, I can do pipelining and continue it with maping that chained like this: